 However, many experts and media-protecting NGOs – e.g. Committee to Protect Journalists, International Federation of Journalists, Reporters Without Borders, International Press Institute, etc. urge for more binding protocols to protect journalists.
 Unfortunately, no agreement has been reached so far.

 Regional and national mechanisms

 Nationally, the legal environment can particularly impact media independence and effectiveness in the areas of newsgathering and content-based regulation regarding the extent of censorship.
-For instance, it is almost impossible for Syrian citizens to access reliable, independent information and journalists can barely get into the country alone and report effectively on the conflict.
-Furthermore, countries undergoing armed conflict are likely to have a domestic legal system too weak or corrupted to bring about justice and punish abuses of journalistic freedoms or ensure the protection of journalists’ job security and physical security, notably, in undemocratic countries where governments attempt to control media.
+For instance, it is almost impossible for Syrian citizens to access reliable, independent information, and journalists can barely get into the country, let alone report effectively on the conflict.
+Furthermore, countries with ongoing armed conflict are likely to have a domestic legal system that is too weak or corrupted to bring about justice and punish abuses of journalistic freedoms.
+Moreover, these weak legal systems cannot ensure the protection of journalists’ job security and physical security.
+This is particularly the case in undemocratic countries where governments attempt to control media.
 Thus, according to Utrecht Journal of International and European Law, domestic laws should reinforce the expressiveness of the punitive nature of attacks on journalists, the requirement to investigate, prosecute and punish any unlawful arrests and attacks and the criminalisation of any such unlawful behaviour.